 IS DC FAST CHARGING BAD FOR AN EV BATTERY?

 The simple and quick answer is not really.
 The accepted notion within the industry is that the faster the charging, the faster the EV battery capacity will decline, which is technically accurate.
-However, the Idaho National Laboratory study looked into this very concern.
+However, the Idaho National Laboratory study looked into how fast charging affects battery life.
 It showed that even if the only type of charging used was DC fast charging, the difference in the rate of decline of the EV battery capacity compared to Level 2 AC charging is minimal.

 Every electric vehicle battery has an advanced Battery Management System (BMS), which has set parameters specifically configured to prevent damage to the EV battery.
 The BMS controls the charge acceptance rate and monitors the battery temperature, and if needed, can lower the rate of charge to protect the battery.